whathellis/Obsidian/Mashroomash/08/Plugins/Heatmap Calendar.md

 See the EXAMPLE VAULT if you want to test out the examples.
 Week start day is configurable
-Date format is YYYY-MM-DD, if your daily note filename is something else, you can use JS to change it in the loop Use Obsidian CSS snippets for custom styling.
+Date format is YYYY-MM-DD, if your daily note filename is something else, you can use JS to change it in the loop Use Obsidian [[CSS Snippets|CSS Snippets]] for custom styling.
 See snippet examples.

 Development (Windows):